 What is AMBERJACK?

 Amberjack is the collective name of the species of fishes that belong to the genus Seriola of the Carangidae family.
-This bony fish is also called other names such as amberfish and coronados.
+This bony fish is also called other names such as Amberfish and Carangidae.
 There are about 140 recognized individual species of Amberjacks, but in the Atlantic Ocean, there are three known common species that are sought after by recreational anglers – the Greater amberjacks, Lesser amberjacks, and Banded rudderfish.

-Habitat and Eating Patters
+Habitat and Eating Patterns

 Amberjacks, along with the other members of the Jack family thrive in tropical and subtropical areas especially in the Atlantic Ocean including Florida and the Gulf coast.
 They forage over debris, rocky reefs, and wrecks in small groups.
 Normally, they follow schools of smaller fishes over lengthy distances to feed.
 Other food sources of this fish include squid, crabs, shrimps, and other crustaceans.

-Amberjacks are caught by commercial fishermen with the use of long lines.
+Many variations of Amberjacks are caught by commercial fishermen with the use of long lines.
 They are also caught jigging the reefs and wrecks offshore.
 It is a powerful fish which behavior is characterized by slow and continuous pulls that could go on for minutes without breaks in between.
 Although it would be nice to get a trophy worth Amberjack, those weighing 15 pounds or less nevertheless are the best to eat.